Could A Magnesium Deficiency Be To Blame For Your Sleeping Problems?

 Supplementation of Magnesium

 Studies have shown that taking a daily dose of Magnesium can improve the likelihood of falling and staying asleep, by helping to relax your nervous system and muscles.
 One study performed by the Faculty of Nutrition and Food Technology in Iran, found that supplementation of magnesium appears to have improved measures of insomnia, including sleep efficiency, sleep time and early morning awakening.
+This is why if you are struggling with sleeping it may be a wise idea to try taking magnesium sleep support supplements before you try to drop off!

 A separate small double-blinded clinical trial of 43 elderly participants taking 500mg of Magnesium (or a placebo) for eight weeks, found that those who received the supplement fell asleep faster and spent more of their time in bed asleep.